deltachat/deltachat-desktop/README.md

 #### DMG

-Simply install the `.dmg` file as you do it with all other software on mac.
+Simply install the `.dmg` file as you do it with all other software on Mac.

 ### Windows <a id="windows"></a>

-You can find the downloads for windows on <https://get.delta.chat>, though we recomend using the [Microsoft Store release](https://www.microsoft.com/en-us/p/deltachat/9pjtxx7hn3pk?activetab=pivot:overviewtab), because there you get automatic updates.
+You can find the downloads for windows on <https://get.delta.chat>.
+However, we recommend using the release from [Microsoft Store](https://www.microsoft.com/en-us/p/deltachat/9pjtxx7hn3pk?activetab=pivot:overviewtab), because there you get automatic updates.

 ### From Source <a id="source"></a>